 A case can be made that, even though it is finally mostly behind us, the experience we shared because of Covid changed us – as a species – in ways we are still working to understand.
 It seems to me that we lost our sense of humor and more or less abandoned perhaps the best thing about being Homo sapiens: spontaneity.

-Does anyone even remember what it feels like anymore to set out with one thing planned in your mind and randomly, without warning or forethought, stepped off the crazy merry-go-round of life, kicked off your shoes, and run barefoot through the grass on a warm sunny summer day?
+Does anyone even remember anymore what it felt like to set out with one thing planned in your mind only to randomly, without warning or forethought, step off the merry-go-round of life, kick off your shoes and socks, and run barefoot under a sprinkler through the grass on a warm sunny summer day?
 I certainly do, and I refuse to accept that I am the last one left on the planet that feels likewise.

 And so it was one late spring morning, as Daisy and I embarked on our walk to the park, that a grand and glorious “accident” occurred while we played catch or, more accurately, keep away.
-On this particular afternoon, doing what we always do there, the sprinkler system turned on catching both of us by surprise.
+On this particular day, doing what we always do there, the sprinkler system turned on, catching both of us by surprise.
 I mean, I knew there was a sprinkler system in the park, but we had never actually been there when it turned on.
 Needless to say, Daisy was beside herself – she couldn’t get to the sprinkler fast enough.

 And why the hell not?!